Top Spiritual Places to Visit in Nepal

 Whenever I have heard Nepal stories, it has always been about enchanting Himalayan ranges adorning the highest peaks, beautiful scenic landscapes, great adventure place and a trekker’s paradise.

 And, It has been my dream to visit this beautiful neighbouring country to my heart’s content, but kept on deferring some way or the other.
 This year, as if my stars were aligned and I got the golden opportunity to visit Nepal as a part of media delegate along with 40 others world renowned bloggers/ influencers.
-Although, as an adventure junkie, I also wanted to opt for a trek as one of the option but due to certain physical condition, I went to opt for another itinerary which included a culturally immersive trip to experience the heritage and spiritual places around Nepal.
+Although, as an adventure junkie, I also wanted to opt for a trek as one of the option but due to certain physical conditions, I went to opt for another itinerary which included a culturally immersive trip to experience the heritage and spiritual places around Nepal.

 I thanked my stars for doing so, as I realised that there is so much more to see and to soak in Nepal.

 To talk about the topography of Nepal, it is 800 kms long and just about 150 kms in width.
-And in this small width area, Nepal has some low lying areas from 60 metres upto highest mountain ranges measuring 8848 metres above sea level, The Everest.
+And in this small width area, Nepal has some low lying areas from 60 metres upto highest mountain ranges measuring 8848 meters above sea level, The Everest.
 And, the climatic conditions vary from sub-tropical in the Terai region to subzero winters in the upper mountains that too all within a span of few kilometers.
 Nepal is also referred as the meditation and yoga capital of the world.
 So, whether you are at the mountain top doing meditation or visiting one of the several temples, stupas or pagoda, Spirituality will always be an integral part of this only Hindu Nation.
-Nepal has more than 125 caste and ethnic groups, and 123 spoken dialects, and is characterised as naturally pure, tranquil and culturally unique.
+Nepal has more than 125 caste and ethnic groups, and 123 spoken dialects, and is characterized as naturally pure, tranquil and culturally unique.

 Talking about being the only Hindu Nation, I have witnessed the best amalgamation of Hinduism and Buddhism here.
 For travelers who aim for a self-transformation on the spiritual path, can choose to visit the various Hindu temples or meditate in the birthplace of Lord Shakyamuni Buddha.
 In the mystic land of Buddhism and several deities/ demons, the traveler or the pilgrims (should you choose to become one) can experience the spiritual upliftment through the practice of yoga and meditation as well.